ggabrakadabra/pictures-app-client/README.md

 }
 ```
 This function displays the number of near earth objects for the day on the homepage.
+I also have another function that shows the total of near earth objects.

 I wanted to use more of the NASA apis but some were not relevant to this project.